adamburley/PassPushPosh/Docs/New-Push.md

 ## PARAMETERS

 ### -Payload
-The password or secret text to share.
+The URL password or secret text to share.

 ```yaml
 Type: String